 At the same time, it should be noted that the legal equality of states does not mean their de facto equality, which is taken into account in real international relations.
 On the modern political map of the world, there are 194 sovereign states and about 300 countries.

-Example of Sovereign state
+Example of Sovereign state government system

 The first state formations on the territory of modern India emerged long before our era.
 However, in the 18th century, almost the entire territory of modern India lost its sovereignty and was in colonial dependence on Great Britain for a long time.
 India as a state disappeared, but as a great country, with its religion, culture, the identity of the population, it survived and was restored as a sovereign state again in 1947.